freematabema/Debian-12-Virtual-Machine-210/README.md

   Enter real name, then choose a name to be identified by on the system (try to make it memorable)
 ## 9. Select system clock region
   This will help identify the timezone for the correct time in the operating system
+## 11. Partition the disk to support Logical Volume Management (See Post-Install - Step 6 for steps on expanding the pool)
-## 11 Partition disks (part 1) for storage, selecting Guided - Use entire disk and setup LVM
+## 11.1 Partition disks (part 1) for storage, selecting Guided - Use entire disk and setup LVM
   LVM allows you to expand the storage pool after installation without major disruption
 ## 11.2 Partition disks (part 2) select virtual disk 1 (vda)
     vda is the virtual disk wwe made before spinning up the installer